Sev5000/RP2350B_DualADC_DualPCM/README.md

 Notes:
 - Soldering the RP2350B and its periphery might work but was not tested so far.
-- The PCM1802 board needs MODE0 and MODE1 bridged *and* connected to 3.3V with a wire (Those boards have a design error):
+- The PCM1802 board needs MODE0 (MODE1 only with previous HSDAOH releases) bridged *and* connected to 3.3V with a wire (Those boards have a design error):
+NOTE: Picture shows the configuration for the older firmware, now only MODE0 needs to be bridged and connected to 3.3V

 <img src="https://raw.githubusercontent.com/Sev5000/Pico2_12bitADC_PCMAudio/refs/heads/main/PCM1802Mod.webp" alt="">